Rosepen-Studios/Tasker/README.md

   <ul>1.
 Open <strong>The Data Directory Path</strong>.</ul>
   <ul>2.
 Open the <code>config.json</code> file.</ul>
   <ul>3.
 Change the value of <code>devmode</code> to <code>true</code>.</ul>
   <ul>4.
-Restart Tasker for your change to take effect, continue reading to see ow to use Developer Mode.</ul>
+Restart Tasker for your change to take effect, continue reading to see how to use Developer Mode.</ul>
   <h3>How to use Developer Mode:</h3>
   After enabling D.M. and restarting Tasker, nothing is immediately different.
 To actually acces the aforementioned console you need to use the new hotkey <code>/</code>.
 After doing that you should be met with the D.M. console, if nothing happens please go over the activation steps again.
 Focusing on the console it is a simple screen with most of it being covered by the text space, the input bar right below and a button to exit D.M. on the top left of the screen.
 In order to do something with the console you need to learn Tasker's custom commands, but first you need to understand how to form commands.
 First of all commands are split into two different kinds: <strong>Actions</strong> where the command affects the app and <strong>Informants</strong> where the command provides info about the app.
 Moving on, commands are comprised of four parts the <code>command</code>, <code>sufix</code>, <code>sufix2</code> and <code>sufix3</code>.
 The <code>command</code> is what tells Tasker what action to execute and the <code>sufixes</code> are parameters, or extra info passed along with the command, different commands require more or less <code>sufixes</code>.
 Finaly Here is the list of comnds currently implemented:
 <table>